 If you’re going to go with a soy product, make sure it’s organic—like it is in So Delicious’s offering.
 That means you won’t be consuming any genetically modified soybeans, which can often contain traces of carcinogenic pesticide residues.
 With that being said, this dairy-free option is still a little too high in sugar to be considered “diet.”

 So Delicious Almondmilk Vanilla

-Rather than added sunflower oil like Almond Dream does, So Delicious adds coconut oil to its frozen dessert, which is full of fat-fighting medium chain triglycerides.
-It's also lower in sugar and calories than other dairy free options.
+Rather than added sunflower oil like Almond Dream does, So Delicious adds coconut oil, which is good for upping your body’s energy expenditure and burning calories.
+It’s also lower in sugar and calories than other dairy-free options.

 Because it’s so low in calories and sugar, it was hard not to rank Arctic Zero so favorably on our list of diet ice creams.
 And although there’s no fat, it still boasts a fairly high protein count, which will help keep your tummy full after eating this frozen snack.